Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails NewYear README - Rev.169.3
+﻿Open Rails NewYear README - Rev.170
-November 16th, 2025
+December 27th, 2025

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.